slgu/ads/README.md

-Project for advanced distributed system:
+##Project for advanced distributed system: <br />
-1. Build a deduplication layer for the distributed file system.
+1. Build a deduplication layer for the distributed file system. <br />
 2. Try three deduplication algorithms and serveral backups to test the performance of our system.